indrekots/aws-workshop/README.md

 * allocate a new elastic IP addresses for the NAT gateways

 ## 5. Route tables

+[A route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.

 In AWS VPC dashboard, select *Route Tables*.
 We're going to create three route tables.